Last Updated on September 27, 2021 by Chris

 Prepaid prices don’t include credit card rewards.
 Some credit cards, like the Costco Anywhere Card by Citi, offer a very generous bonus on fuel fill-ups, be it a nice 5-percent rebate at the pump or double or triple points when filling up.
 If you buy the gas from the rental company, you won’t earn those bonus rewards.

-Don’t trust, but verify.
+Don’t trust and verify.

 Gas might be cheaper where you’re dropping off.
 If you’re doing a one-way rental, be sure to check gas prices in your drop-off area.
 Prepaid gas prices are based on wherever you pick up the car, so don’t overpay if you’re picking up in an expensive gas locale.